aaaaaa123456789/libplum/docs/functions.md

   This argument can also be one of the [special storing mode constants][mode-constants] indicating that the image will instead be written out to a file, an automatically-allocated [`plum_buffer`][buffer] struct, or through callbacks.
-  (Note: these special constants take up the highest possible `size_t` values, and therefore the risk of colliding with true buffer sizes is minimal.)
+  (Note: these special constants take up the highest possible `size_t` values, and therefore the risk of colliding with true buffer sizes is minimal.
+  The [`PLUM_MAX_MEMORY_SIZE`][mode-constants] constant indicates the maximum value that will be treated as a true size and not a special constant.)
 - `error`: pointer to an `unsigned` value that will be set to [an error constant][errors] if the function fails.
   If the function succeeds, that value will be set to zero.
   This argument can be `NULL` if the caller isn't interested in the reason why writing out the image failed, as the